RECOGNIZING THE IMPORTANCE OF DISASTER RISK REDUCTION

 WORKING WITH COMMUNITIES

-When we implement DRR training within communities, our main objective is to maintain a safe environment post construction, create a culture of preparedness and plan for future hazards, conforming to international standards.
+When we implement DRR training within communities, our main objectives are to maintain a safe environment post-construction, create a culture of preparedness and plan for future hazards, conforming to international standards.

 Our initial approach is to review concepts such as the natural environment, historic and potential disasters, identifying and mapping hazards and risks to understand capacities and create a DRR framework.
 At the same time, we involve, coordinate and work with local education authorities and disaster management counterparts in planning and executing the training to make sure we are aligned with the in-country protocols and guidelines.